TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 * written worksheet with predictions and results

 ##Materials/Preparation
+* [Do Now] - Project on screen
 * [Worksheet]
-* [Do Now]
-* Read through the handout and lesson so that you are familiar with the requirements and can assist students
+* Read through the  and lesson so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 | **Duration**   |     **Description**    |